furkankuzu/loruki-website/README.md

 # loruki-website
-A fully responsive website using HTML-CSS-Javascript
+A fully responsive website using HTML-CSS